CHAOHOU-97/Chao-web/content/project/phasep/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I have developed three bioinformatics tools for studying phase separation:
+I have developed several bioinformatics tools for studying phase separation:
-PhaSepDB: A novel database that provides a curated collection of liquid-liquid phase separation (LLPS) proteins and proteins located in membraneless organelles (MLOs).
+PhaSepDB: A curated database that provides a collection of liquid-liquid phase separation (LLPS) proteins and proteins located in membraneless organelles (MLOs).
-MloDisDB: A curated database detailing the relationships between membraneless organelles and diseases.
+MloDisDB: A curated database that provides the relationships between membraneless organelles and diseases.
-PhaSePred: A meta-predictor for phase-separating proteins, distinguishing LLPS proteins as self-assembling or partner-dependent.
+PhaSePred: A meta-predictor for LLPS proteins, distinguishing LLPS proteins as self-assembling or partner-dependent.
 It integrates results from tools like catGRANULE, PScore, PLAAC, ESpritz, SEG, CIDER, DeepCoil, and DeepPhase.
 Additionally, I designed experiments to investigate the phase separation properties of chromatin-associated proteins using gradient elution with 1,6-hexanediol.